oliviakatrhyn/inf_systems/README.md

 | POV#3| A relationship manager needs a way to make outbound calls and receive inbound calls, whilst also delivering efficient and well-informed conversations about potential holiday packages.
 They need to be matched with callers that are express interest in their field of experience so that they provide reliable information to the customer. |
 | POV#4| The Call Management Centre must be able to recieve calls from inbound customers and then allocate them to their suitable relationship mangager.
 In addition to this, they need to be able to source outbound callers, and then provide these details to specific relationship managers who are then tasked to conduct the outbound calls. |

-The POV statements served as tool to optimize the work process, to benefit the companys understanding of end users and to launch our brainstorm of How Might We (HMW) statements (as seen in the following section).

 ### How Might We Statements

 The following table shows all of the How Might We Statements (HMW) built from the POV statements.